Our Top Five Tips for Winter Pond Keeping

 5. The Bottom Line for Winter Pond Keeping

 The bottom line for winter pond keeping is maintenance.
 Roughly 70 percent of pond owners in the colder climates decide to shut down their system because they don’t enjoy tending to their water garden during the bitter months of the winter.
 The aesthetic rewards of the winter pond are absolutely worthwhile, so by all means; don’t be afraid to keep the system running as long as possible.
 Shutting down a pond during winter is also an option.
 Just be sure you take precautionary measures to preserve fish, plant, and pump life.

 Watch our video on winter pond maintenance:

 Aquascape Lifestyles Magazine

 Click Here to sign up and receive your own copy of Aquascape Lifestyles magazine, delivered quarterly to your inbox!

 Aquascape Lifestyles Inspiration Guide

-Click Here to download our free Aquascape Lifestyles Inspiration Guide filled with a variety of ways to add beautiful water features to your landscape.
+Click Here to view our free 2023 Aquascape Lifestyles Inspiration Guide filled with a variety of ways to add beautiful water features to your landscape.